reinator/pimba/README.md

 </p>
 PIMBA, a PIpeline for MetaBarcoding Analysis which allows the use of customized databases, as well as other reference databases.

+## PIMBA 3.0, the new version of PIMBA with Snakemake
+PIMBA was originally implemented in Bash, which posed limitations in structure and processing speed.
+To enhance usability, reproducibility, and scalability, we have developed a Snakemake-based version of PIMBA.
+Snakemake provides structured workflow management, automated parallelization, and seamless integration with containerization technologies, making it significantly faster and more efficient than traditional Bash scripting.
+This new Snakemake-based pipeline (PIMBA 3.0) optimizes metabarcoding analyses, offering a powerful tool for biodiversity research, ecological monitoring, and health sciences applications.
+Our benchmarking analysis (comparison between version 3.0 and 2.0) demonstrated a substantial reduction in execution time, particularly in the PIMBA Prepare mode, which is crucial for processing large-scale metabarcoding projects with numerous samples.
+PIMBA 3.0 can be accessed here: https://github.com/itvgenomics/pimba_smk

 ## How to cite?
 The peer-reviewed version of the paper can be found at https://doi.org/10.1007/978-3-030-91814-9_10
 ~~~